core-wg/oscore/draft-ietf-core-object-security.md

 ## Security Context Establishment

-The use of COSE to protect messages as specified in this document requires an established security context.
-The method to establish the security context described in {{context-derivation}} is based on a common keying material in client and server, which may be obtained, e.g., by using the ACE framework {{I-D.ietf-ace-oauth-authz}}.
-An OSCORE profile of ACE is described in {{I-D.ietf-ace-oscore-profile}}.
-The key establishement procedure need to ensure same key is not installed twice, even in error situations.
+The use of COSE_Encrypt0 and AEAD to protect messages as specified in this document requires an established security context.
+The method to establish the security context described in {{context-derivation}} is based on a common Master Secret and unique Sender/Recipient ID.
+The OSCORE profile of the ACE framework may be used to establish the necessary input parameters {{I-D.ietf-ace-oscore-profile}}, or a key exchange protocol for providing forward secrecy.

+The key establishment procedure need to ensure that the requirements of the security context parameters are complied with {{req-params}} even in error situations.

+## Master Secret {#master-secret}

+OSCORE uses HKDF {{RFC5869}} and the established input parameters to derive the security context.
+The required properties of the security context parameters are discussed in {{req-params}}, in this section we focus on the Master Secret.
+HKDF denotes in this specification the composition of the expand and extract functions as defined in {{RFC5869}} and the Master Secret is used as Input Key Material (IKM).

+Informally, HKDF takes as source an IKM containing some good amount of randomness but not necessarily distributed uniformly (or for which an attacker has some partial knowledge) and derive from it one or more cryptographically strong secret keys {{RFC5869}}.

+Therefore the main requirement for the OSCORE Master Secret, in addition to being secret, is that it is has a good amount of randomness.
+Different key establishment schemes need to ensure that the necessary properties for the Master Secret are fulfilled.
+For pre-shared key deployments and key transport solutions such as {{I-D.ietf-ace-oscore-profile}}, the Master Secret can be generated offline using a good random number generator.

 ## Replay Protection {#replay-protection2}